conradakunga/Blog/_posts/2025-11-23-beware-parseexact-over-parse-when-processing-dates-in-c-net.md

 It happens to print this because my machine is set to the locale `en-KE`, where the **short date** format is **day/month/year**.

-If I change my locale, either in my system settings or in code, I get very different results:
+If I change my **locale**, either in my system settings or in code, I get very different results:

 ```c#
 Thread.CurrentThread.CurrentCulture = new CultureInfo("en-gb");